iwanim/unsteady-state-diffusion/README.md

-# Unsteady state diffusion
-Numerically modelling unsteady state diffusion
+### Numerically modelling unsteady state diffusion

 The function is used to numerically model unsteady state diffusion by providing a 2D profile of how concentration varies in space with time, iterating over a discretised form of the unsteady state diffusion equation to produce a field of cells with decreasing values away from its centre (returned as a matrix u) representing decreasing levels of concentration in the directions of diffusion.